DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

 to misuse the application
     - ❄️**Mutation Testing**: Mutation testing (automatically) modifies a program in small ways and then tests that mutant to determine if it behaves as it should or if it fails.
 This technique is used to design and test software tests through mutation.
 It is a method used to automatically design new software tests and to ensure the quality of tests
     - ❄️**Regression Testing**: In cases where the project is releasing updates to an existing system, regression testing formalizes the process of verifying that the new code performs in the same manner as the old code, other than any changes expected as part of the new release.
 They Key performance measure of Regression testing is more specifically covered by defect recurrence rates.
-    - **Test Coverage Analysis**:
-            - Test Coverage = number of use cases Tested/Total umber of use cases. ­Coverage rates are used to measure how effective code testing is.
-            - Branch Coverage: Test all If/Esle Statements
-            - Condition Coverage
-            - Function Coverage
-            - Loop Coverage
-            - Statement Coverage

-- Test coverage report measures how many of the test cases have been completed and is used as a way to provide test metrics when using test cases.
-- Penetration test report is provided when a penetration test is conducted.
-- Code coverage report covers how much of the code has been tested
-- Line coverage report is a type of code coverage report.
-- Code coverage testing most frequently requires that every function has been called, that each statement has been executed, that all branches have been fully explored, and that each condition has been evaluated for all possibilities.

 **Time of Check to Time of Use**
 - Computer systems perform tasks with rigid precision.
 Computers excel at repeatable tasks.
 Attackers can develop attacks based on the predictability of task execution.
 The common sequence of events for an algorithm is to check that a resource is available and then access it if you are permitted.
 The **time of check (TOC)** is the time at which the subject checks on the status of the object.
 There may be several decisions to make before returning to the object to access it.
 When the decision is made to access the object, the procedure accesses it at the **time of use (TOU)**.
 The difference between the TOC and the TOU is sometimes large enough for an attacker to replace the original object with another object that suits their own needs.
 Time of check to time of use (TOCTTOU or TOC/TOU) attacks are often called race conditions.
 When testing in a non-production environment, the changes from a testing environment with instrumentation inserted into the code and the production environment for the code can mask timing-related issues like race conditions.